 Cyrus E. Dugger

 Cyrus E. Dugger is the Principal of The Dugger Law Firm, PLLC.
-He has represented employees in employment discrimination and wage and hour litigation against numerous employers, including class and collective actions against major U.S. corporations and governmental entities (including Goldman Sachs & Co., The Kirby Company, Save-A-Lot, PricewaterhouseCoopers, The New York City Department of Education, and the Connecticut Department of Correction).
+He has represented employees in employment discrimination and wage and hour litigation against numerous employers, including class and collective action litigation against major U.S. corporations and governmental entities (including Goldman Sachs & Co., The Kirby Company, Save-A-Lot, PricewaterhouseCoopers, the New York City Department of Education, and the Connecticut Department of Correction).